-Academic services consitute an integral component of equalizing the post-secondary environment for students who experience disabilities.
-Disability Services (DSS) is responsible for coordinating services for UAS students who experience disabilities.
-DSS Also serves as a resource; providing information to the campus community.
-DSS Staff can provide further information about the services available.
+Academic services constitute an integral component of equalizing the post-secondary environment for students who experience disabilities.
+Disability Services (DS) is responsible for coordinating services for UAS students who experience disabilities.
+DS Also serves as a resource; providing information to the campus community.
+DS Staff can provide further information about the services available.

 When barriers do arise Disability Services assist in the identification of reasonable adjustments.
-DSS can provide details about services and accommodations that are available to qualified students with appropriate documentation.
-Early planning is encouraged and necessary to allow DSS staff adequate time to arrange for services.
-It is the student's responsibility to initiate contact with and provide the appropriate disability documentation to DSS.
+DS can provide details about services and accommodations that are available to qualified students with appropriate documentation.
+Early planning is encouraged and necessary to allow DS staff adequate time to arrange for services.
+It is the student's responsibility to initiate contact with and provide the appropriate disability documentation to DS.